-1. Proposed Project Grant Request, Proposed Match and Other Funding Sources Within each project budget, applicants must provide the:
+Proposed Project Grant Request, Proposed Match and Other Funding Sources Within each Project budget, applicants must provide the:

-- project grant cost, i.e., the amount of funding requested from the State; - proposed funds match amount, i.e., the amount of funding that the applicant will provide as a match, including a detailed source of the match; and - other project costs not covered by the first two items.
+- Project grant cost, i.e., the amount of funding requested from the State; - proposed funds match amount, i.e., the amount of funding that the applicant will provide as a match, including a detailed source of the match; and - other Project costs not covered by the first two items.

-Other project costs include ineligible expenses, inclusive of expenses related to routes that are not expressly required to connect Target Locations.
-If an application includes other project costs, the applicant must detail the source(s) of this funding and the amount each source will provide.
+WVDED may choose to not request Other Project costs during the Full Application stage and instead request them as a part of the Potential Award Pro Forma, or both.
+Other Project costs include ineligible expenses, inclusive of expenses related to routes that are not expressly required to connect Target Locations.
+If an application includes other Project costs, the applicant must detail the source(s) of this funding and the amount each source will provide.

-Applicants may propose projects that, in the aggregate, exceed their demonstrated Financial and Relative Capacity, discussed in Section 3.4 and 3.3.
-However, applicants will not be eligible for award of project in excess of these Capacity limits.
+Applicants may propose Projects that, in the aggregate, exceed their demonstrated Relative Capacity and Financial, discussed in Section 3.3 and 3.4.
+However, applicants will not be eligible for award of Projects in excess of these Capacity limits.
 This process is further examined in Section 5.3.1.